n3rdkeller/inwx-dns/readme.md

 If not, you can change the API-URL in the script to `https://api.ote.domrobot.com/xmlrpc/`.
 This is the [OT&E](http://ote.inwx.de) API that can be used testing purposes.
 We only tested `inwx-dns` with the normal API, but it should be the same here.

 ## Config-File
 You will need a config-file `config.ini` for this script to work.
-It's ignored by git because the credentials in this file are not encrypted.
+It's ignored by git, because the credentials in this file are not encrypted.
 Create the file with the following syntax in the repository-folder:

     [General]
     username=root